YottaDB/YDB/fuzzing/README.md

 - Corpus minimization is not working.
 For some reason, during testing `afl-cmin` is reporting that it cannot communicate with the forkserver.
 This might be due to something foolish that I'm doing, however.

 - Fuzzing YDB like this creates a LOT of trash files all over the place.
 Its not _that_ common, but its worth pointing out.
 We get around this by running a helper script which deletes ./env/\* every once in a while, but a true fix for this would involve further patches to YDB that might shadow bugs, which we want to avoid.
-See the FAQ for more information.

 - You _might_ have an issue with random crashes, which has been seen during earlier campaigns.
 What appears to happen is that one of the scripts effectively calls `chmod 000 env`, which then causes every AFL fuzzer to crash because it can't write to the directory.
 You can pre-emptively fix this by calling `chmod 777 env; chown root:root env`, if desired.

 ## FAQ

-- I'm running out of disk space _really_ quickly, what's going on?
-  - YDB using the OS' syslog to log a lot of information.
-Because we're running YDB thousands of time per second, this quickly eats disk space in the syslog file.
-On Ubuntu 20.04, you can get around this by running `sudo systemctl stop rsyslog.service`, but keep in mind that this disables the syslog completely.
-Similarly, the journal stored in /var/log might get filled, but in previous campaigns we simply deleted this file once every few days.

 - Who is responsible for this mess?
   - Zachary Minneker from Security Innovation in Seattle, WA!
 Check us out at securityinnovation.com!